-Susie Harris makes her Land of Tomorrow wines from her family’s Wrattonbully property, which they have farmed for four generations.
+Susie Harris started the Land of Tomorrow wine brand in 2017 with grapes from her family’s Wrattonbully property, which they have farmed for four generations.
 Beginning in the 1970s, the property has been steadily revegetated from bare grazing land to re-establish woodland and wetlands, with vines first planted for the Grindstone Vineyard in 1995.
 Harris has sped up the process of restoring the land, with as much attention to the vineyard as the surrounding land, building biodiversity from microbes in the soil to native grasses between the rows and fauna in the re-established scrub.
 She is also focused on communicating that message to consumers, with an ecotourism hut hosting visitors to understand the broader environmental goals while appreciating the wines and their connection with the land that Harris is seeking to protect.
 The Grindstone Vineyard is responsible for a chardonnay, shiraz and cabernet shiraz under the Land of Tomorrow label.

-The Grindstone Vineyard was progressively planted between 1995 and 2000, with chardonnay, shiraz and cabernet sauvignon making up the 47 hectares of vines.
-The land has been used for farming and grazing land until viticulture took precedence.
-Today, the fruit is made into Harris’s Land of Tomorrow wines, which are wild fermented and matured in well-seasoned oak.
-That approach to transparency in the winemaker is being further enhanced by increasing trials with amphora and other clay vessels to show the elegance of the site’s expression of place.
+The Grindstone Vineyard was progressively planted between 1995 and 2007, with chardonnay, shiraz and cabernet sauvignon making up the 47 hectares of vines.
+The land had been used for farming and grazing until viticulture took precedence.
+Today, the fruit is made into Harris’s Land of Tomorrow wines, which in recent vintages have been wild-fermented and matured in a mixture of well-seasoned oak and amphora in order to transparently show the elegance of the site’s expression of place.
+(From 2024, a newly-inked partnership with Winegrowers Australia, expanding the Land of Tomorrow brand to encompass other sustainable vineyards in South Australia, sees Lauren Langfield take the winemaking reins.)

 Harris, who is the current custodian of the property, says that her family have lived on the site for over 100 years.
 “The current generation, the fourth, are carrying on the native revegetation work that was started in the 1970s,” she says.
 “As vegetation complexity has been reinstated at Land of Tomorrow, macro- and micro-habitat diversity have increased, resulting in increased biodiversity across the three systems – plant, soil and fauna.
 The resultant landscape changes not only reinstate ecosystem services but provide onsite carbon storage.
 This is far beyond what grassland provided.
 We have inherited a legacy from past generations and will leave a legacy for future generations – a land for tomorrow.”